-Among Greece’s Cyclades islands, Mykonos has developed a well-deserved reputation as the glamorous “party island” famous for its wealthy international visitors, white-sand beaches and buzzing nightlife.
+Among Greece’s Cyclades islands, Mykonos has developed a well-deserved reputation as the glamorous “party island” famous for its wealthy international visitors, white-sand beaches, and buzzing nightlife.

-Mykonos is rich in both history and scenery, with its narrow, winding streets, quaint windmills, whitewashed cubist architecture and breathtaking views of the Aegean Sea.
+Mykonos is rich in both history and scenery, with its narrow, winding streets, quaint windmills, whitewashed cubist architecture, and breathtaking views of the Aegean Sea.
 It’s also just a short hop from Delos, an uninhabited island with some of the most fascinating archaeological ruins in the region.

 There are a few things you should know as you begin planning your visit to Mykonos:

 - The island’s official language is Greek, but English is widely spoken on the island, making it easy to interact with locals.